hajbabaeim/get-started-with-python/README.md

 ### *To CS-Internship Python students*
 - It's recommended to use the pure Python installation method alongside VSCode editor.
 Using the virtual-environment is a plus!
-- If you don't know how to run your Python scripts [this](https://www.datacamp.com/community/tutorials/running-a-python-script) may help you.
+- If you don't know how to run your Python scripts, [this](https://www.datacamp.com/community/tutorials/running-a-python-script) may help you.